Assyro AI

 2. Complete Knowledge Transfer Package

 The technology transfer package is the cornerstone of successful transfers.
-Incomplete or poorly organized documentation is the #1 cause of transfer delays.
+Incomplete or poorly organized documentation creates avoidable execution and qualification risk.

 Best practice technology transfer package structure: